 The Electricide CDE series electro-chemical chlorine dioxide generators are ideal for disinfection applications in the potable water, food and beverage industries.
 Why?

 The chlorine dioxide produced by the CDE generators has very high purity.
 Chlorine dioxide is produced in an electrochemical cell from the oxidation of chlorite ion.
-The chlorine dioxide solution is then recirculated through a stripper to remove chlorine dioxide gas in pure form.
+The chlorine dioxide solution is then recirculated through a gas separator to extract chlorine dioxide gas.
 The chlorine dioxide gas is then dissolved into dilution water to produce a solution of 2,000 ppm.
 As pure chlorine dioxide gas is used to make the chlorine dioxide solution, there can be no other impurities or reaction by-products present.
 This method is totally different to other generation systems where chlorite or chlorine is always present in the chlorine dioxide solution.

 If you are going to disinfect water and use it for human consumption, it would seem logical to choose the method of disinfection which has the highest purity and lowest risk to human health.
 Chlorine dioxide generated by our CDE generator is what you are looking for.

 Reaction by-products from the presence of chlorine such as Trihalomethanes (THM’s), HAA’s, chloramines and chlorophenols will not be formed with the CDE series chlorine dioxide generators.
 So, the water you use for drinking, process or product contact will be of the highest quality.